The Daily Stormer: Reaction

 The domain blocking by Internet providers has raised questions regarding the implications of domain registrants policing the Internet.
-The August 21 cancellation of The Rebel Media's registration on 24 hours' notice was compared to that of The Daily Stormer, as both had provided coverage sympathetic to Charlottesville protesters.
+The August 21, 2017 cancellation of The Rebel Media's registration on 24 hours' notice was compared to that of The Daily Stormer, as both had provided coverage sympathetic to Charlottesville protesters.

 The Electronic Frontier Foundation acknowledged that the companies were within their legal rights to terminate their contracts with The Daily Stormer, but said that the move set a dangerous precedent in which other political views, including left-wing ones, could be denied legal protection.
 Several news outlets also published editorials discussing the free speech implications of the move.

-As of August 17, The Daily Stormer had returned to the dark web on the Tor network.
-This prompted an announcement from the Tor project team that they were "disgusted" by the website, but that they were powerless to intervene.
+When The Daily Stormer returned to the dark web on the Tor network as of August 17, 2017, the Tor project team announced that they were "disgusted" by the website, but that they were powerless to intervene.